cloudsimplus/cloudsimplus/README.md

 # Exclusive Features

-CloudSim Plus provides a lot of exclusive features, ranging from the most basic ones that enable building simple simulations to advanced features that enable implementation of more realistic simulation scenarios:
+CloudSim Plus provides a lot of exclusive features, ranging from the most basic ones that enable building simple simulations, to advanced features for implementing more realistic simulation scenarios:

 1. It is easier to use.
 A complete and easy-to-understand simulation scenario can be built in some few lines.
 Check the [Examples Section](#a-minimal-and-complete-simulation-example);
 1. [Vertical VM Scaling](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/VerticalVmScalingExample.java)